Bob Tullius

-Robert Charles Tullius was born 7 December 1930 in Rochester, New York.
-He is best known as a race car driver and racing team owner.
+Robert Charles Tullius (December 7, 1930 – March 16, 2026) was an American race car driver and racing team owner.

 Early years

 Tullius considered a career in teaching after graduating from high school.
-He served a term in the US Air Force, and while there quarterbacked the Chanute Air Force base football team until a leg injury put an end to his playing.
+He served a term in the U.S. Air Force, and while there quarterbacked the Chanute Air Force base football team until a leg injury put an end to his playing.

-Tullius took a job in sales with Kodak, first in Rochester and later at Alexandria, Virginia.
+Tullius took a job in sales with Kodak, first in Rochester, New York and later in Alexandria, Virginia.

-In 1960 Tullius bought a Triumph TR3 for his wife.
+In 1960, Tullius bought a Triumph TR3 for his wife.
 She rarely drove the car.
 Tullius took the TR3 to racing school himself, and won the graduation race.

 Motorsports career

 Tullius' 1975 championship winning Jaguar V-12 E-Type.

 Tullius' Jaguar XJR-5 at the 1983 IMSA Camel GT race, Sears Point Raceway Sonoma, Calif.

 Tullius' racing career began in earnest in 1961, when in his first four races he finished first or second, and won the points championship.
-For 1962 Tullius asked Triumph to provide him with a TR4 to race, promising to "beat the pants off [their] TR4s with [his] TR3" unless they did.
+For 1962, Tullius asked Triumph to provide him with a TR4 to race, promising to "beat the pants off [their] TR4s with [his] TR3" unless they did.
 Tullius and Ed Diehl built the proffered TR4 into a racer.
 Tullius placed second in the TR4 in its first race at Lime Rock, but on its next outing at Lake Garnett, the car was totaled.
 When Triumph refused to replace the car, Tullius and Diehl bought two more wrecked TR4s and built a replacement car using parts from all three.

-The decision to pursue motorsports professionally was made in 1963.
+His decision to pursue motorsports professionally was made in 1963.
 His supervisor at Kodak forced Tullius to choose between his day job and racing; Tullius opted for racing.
-He would soon become the principal driver for Triumph's North American Competition Director Kas Kastner.
-In 1963 he also appeared in his first 12 Hours of Sebring, and would go on to win six SCCA championship races in the factory TR4.
+He soon became the principal driver for Triumph's North American Competition Director Kas Kastner.
+In 1963, he also raced in his first 12 Hours of Sebring and went on to win six SCCA championship races in the factory TR4.